schibsted/github-actions-self-hosted-cdk/README.md

 ### First things first

 1. Make sure your `~/.aws/credentials` is properly setup.
-2. Fire up your Docker engine.
-3. Install the CDK CLI, `npm install -g aws-cdk`
+2. Install the CDK CLI, `npm install -g aws-cdk`
-4. Bootstrap your AWS account for CDK by running by following the instructions in the [CDK Bootstrapping guide](https://docs.aws.amazon.com/cdk/latest/guide/bootstrapping.html)
+3. Bootstrap your AWS account for CDK by running by following the instructions in the [CDK Bootstrapping guide](https://docs.aws.amazon.com/cdk/latest/guide/bootstrapping.html)

 ### Define your infrastructure